-Serbia: Parliament approved KfW loans to EPS and EMS14.
-June 2017. / News Serbia Energy
+Serbia: Parliament approved KfW loans to EPS and EMS, News Serbia Energy

 Serbian Parliament approved the issuance of state guarantees for loans, which German Development Bank KfW will provide to state-o0wned power utility EPS and electricity transmission system operator EMS.